yoruboku/wirecode/README.md

 ## Privacy & security

 * Wirecode stores snippet text and metadata locally by default.
-Cloud sync (optional) is opt-in.
 * Source URLs and metadata are stored to enable history and source linking.
 You can delete history and snippets at any time.
 * GitHub commits require explicit OAuth authorization; Wirecode never stores your GitHub password.
 * Do not enable Auto Mode on sensitive sites (banking, health portals, private dashboards) — Wirecode provides per-site toggles.